 Financial and regulatory pressures can motivate health care leaders to examine their internal cultures, attitudes, and beliefs and take remedial action.
-At the same time, delivery systems must partner with their local communities in order to fully understand the needs and experiences of the people they serve and to become effective antiracist organizations.
-The Health Equity Action Fund will develop, promote, and evaluate interventions to:
+Delivery systems have opportunities to examine their practices, better understand the needs and experiences of the people they serve, and implement antiracist interventions to advance health equity in their communities.
+The Advancing Health Equity program will develop, promote, and evaluate interventions to:

-- Disseminate effective antiracism practices or models of community partnership, both in the U.S. and abroad
+- Disseminate effective antiracism practices within health systems or models of community partnership, both in the United States and abroad

 - Incentivize progress toward antiracism goals through pay-for-value programs

 - Promote the collection and reporting of data disaggregated by race and ethnicity